emve-me/emve/README.md

             - Channel IDs are in a custom base 26 encoded alphabet (the alphabet but scrambled) to avoid users being able to guess channel IDs of an ongoing sessions
             - Channels ID start at 26^4 to minimize guessability

+## TODO

+- Optimistic ui / update cache from mutations, relying on subscription data for channel sate now
+- Global style variables
+- Pretty errors from gql
+- Paging

 # Wish list

-- Live Queries, would cut down on complexity a lot
+- Live Queries, would cut down on complexity
 - Typescript friendlier database library with typegen from schema, a few systems like that out there

 # Roadmap